lunarmodules/Penlight/docs/manual/01-introduction.md

 Penlight provides a number of useful classes; there is `List`, which is a Lua clone of the standard Python list object, and `Set` which represents sets.
 There are three kinds of _map_ defined: `Map`, `MultiMap` (where a key may have multiple values) and `OrderedMap` (where the order of insertion is remembered.).
 There is nothing special about these classes and you may inherit from them.

+_Properties_ are a useful object-oriented pattern.
+We wish to control access to a field, but don't wish to force the user of the class to say `obj:get_field()` etc. This excerpt from `tests/test-class.lua` shows how it is done:

+    local MyProps = class(class.properties)
+    local setted_a, got_b

+    function MyProps:_init ()
+        self._a = 1
+        self._b = 2
+    end

+    function MyProps:set_a (v)
+        setted_a = true
+        self._a = v
+    end

+    function MyProps:get_b ()
+        got_b = true
+        return self._b
+    end

+    local mp = MyProps()

+    mp.a = 10

+    asserteq(mp.a,10)
+    asserteq(mp.b,2)
+    asserteq(setted_a and got_b, true)

+The convention is that the internal field name is prefixed with an underscore; when reading `mp.a`, first a check for an explicit _getter_ `get_a` and then only look for `_a`.
+Simularly, writing `mp.a` causes the _setter_ `set_a` to be used.

+This is cool behaviour, but like much Lua metaprogramming, it is not free.
+Method lookup on such objects goes through `__index` as before, but now `__index` is a function which has to explicitly look up methods in the class, before doing any property indexing, which is not going to be as fast as field lookup.
+If however, your accessors actually do non-trivial things, then the extra overhead could be worth it.

+This is not really intended for _access control_ because external code can write to `mp._a` directly.
+It is possible to have this kind of control in Lua, but it again comes with run-time costs, and in this case a simple audit of code will reveal any naughty use of 'protected' fields.